ko9x/fiveThreeOne/src/README.md

 * Make a Commit after every step!

 # What to do next
+* Finish figuring out how to display the TM test data in the home page
+    * need to lock out the calender during the TM and deload weeks. replace with an alert to exit TM or Dload
 * Finish the options page and its associated modals
     * decide how much more information to add to the information page
     * fill out the deload modal